tidyverse/dplyr/tests/testthat/_snaps/slice.md

       slice_head(df, n = 1.1)
     Condition
       Error in `slice_head()`:
-      ! `n` must be a round number, not a number.
+      ! `n` must be a round number, not the number 1.1.

 # slice_*() checks that `n=` is explicitly named and ... is empty